 Providers who are not contracted for this product, but are contracted for other products with us are also considered Out-of-Network.
-For this Booklet, the Maximum Allowed Amount for services from these Providers will be one of the six methods shown above unless the contract between us and that Provider specifies a different amount.
+For this Booklet, the Maximum Allowed Amount for services from these Providers will be one of the six methods shown above unless the contract between us and that Provider specifies a different amount or if you claim involves a Surprise Billing Claim.

 For Covered Services rendered outside Anthem's Service Area by Out-of-Network Providers, claims may be priced using the local Blue Cross Blue Shield plan's non-participating provider fee schedule / rate or the pricing arrangements required by applicable state or federal law.
-In certain situations, the Maximum Allowed Amount for out of area claims may be based on billed charges, the pricing we would use if the healthcare services had been obtained within the Anthem Service Area, or a special negotiated price.
+In certain situations, the Maximum Allowed Amount for out of area daims may be based on billed charges, the pricing we would use if the healthcare services had been obtained within the Anthem Service Area, or a special negotiated price.

-Unlike In-Network Providers, Out-of-Network Providers may send you a bill and collect for the amount of the Provider's charge that exceeds our Maximum Allowed Amount.
+Unlike In-Network Providers, Out-of-Network Providers may send you a bill and collect for the amount of the Provider's charge that exceeds our Maximum Allowed Amount unless your claim involves a Surprise Billing Claim.
 You are responsible for paying the difference between the Maximum Allowed Amount and the amount the Provider charges.
 This amount can be significant.
 Choosing an In-Network Provider will likely result in lower out of pocket costs to you.
 Please call Member Services for help in finding an In-Network Provider or visit our website at www.anthem.com/cuhealthplan.